 Civic Engagement within the Division of Student Affairs supports volunteer projects and leadership opportunities and provides students, staff and faculty the chance to become involved with Georgia State University’s service community.

-Our office collaborates with many Atlanta area nonprofits, as well as campus organizations and programs.
+Civic Engagement collaborates with many Atlanta area nonprofits, as well as campus organizations and programs.
 Within the city’s diverse and ever expanding nonprofit and community service sector, you are sure to find an opportunity that fits you.

 Civic Engagement promotes and encourages opportunities for community service and service-learning that enhance student learning and advance community development while responding to societal issues and concerns.